taoensso/telemere/wiki/9-Authors.md

 Are you a library author/maintainer that's considering **using Telemere in your library**?

 # Options
-## 1. Consider a basic facade
+## 1. Common logging facade (basic logging only)

-Does your library **really need** Telemere?
-Many libraries only need very basic logging.
-In these cases it can be beneficial to do your logging through a common basic facade like [tools.logging](https://github.com/clojure/tools.logging) or [SLF4J](https://www.slf4j.org/).
+Many libraries need only basic logging.
+In these cases it can be beneficial to do your logging through a common logging facade like [tools.logging](https://github.com/clojure/tools.logging) or [SLF4J](https://www.slf4j.org/).

-**Pro**: users can then choose and configure their **preferred backend** - including Telemere, which can easily [act as a backend](./3-Config#interop) for both tools.logging and SLF4J.

-**Cons**: you'll be limited by what your facade API offers, and so lose support for Telemere's advanced features like structured logging, [rich filtering](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#get-filters), etc.
+This'll limit you to basic features (e.g. no structured logging or [rich filtering](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#get-filters)) - but your users will have the freedom to choose and configure their **preferred backend** ([incl.
+Telemere if they like](./3-Config#interop)).

 ## 2. Telemere as a transitive dependency

 Include [Telemere](https://clojars.org/com.taoensso/telemere) in your **library's dependencies**.
 Your library (and users) will then have access to the full Telemere API.

-Telemere's [default config](./1-Getting-started#default-config) is sensible (with println-like console output), so many of library users won't need to configure or interact with Telemere at all.
+Telemere's [default config](./1-Getting-started#default-config) is sensible (with println-like console output), so your users are unlikely to need to configure or interact with Telemere much unless they choose to.

-The most common thing library users may want to do is **adjust the minimum level** of signals created by your library.
-And since your users might not be familiar with Telemere, I'd recommend including something like the following in a convenient place like your library's main API namespace:
+The most common thing users may want to do is **adjust the minimum level** of signals created by your library.
+You can help make this as easy as possible by adding a util to your library:

 ```clojure
 (defn set-min-log-level!